3.64kg/m (19.66Kg per 5.4m length)

 All co-extruded composite decking, including Ekodeck+ Flame Fighter can, under certain conditions, exhibit build-up of static electricity.

 This phenomenon may be reduced by using an anti-static spray (such as ACL Staticide).
 These products are water based and may require additional applications after rain or other weather conditions.
-Anti-static mats or insulating touch points such as balustrades or door handles may also assist.
+Anti-static mats or insulating touch points such as balustrades or door handles with a sealer may provide a more permanent solution.
+A clear coat can be applied to insulate touch points – for best results use a UV resistant, outdoor-grade coating.
+Multiple applications may be required to create an effective insulating barrier.